jusrusswebb/cse15l-lab-reports/lab1.md

-# Heading 1 Installing VS Code
+# Installing VS Code

-First, head to [Link](https://code.visualstudio.com/) and follow the system specific instructions for either masOS or Windows.
+First, head to [Visual Studio Code](https://code.visualstudio.com/) and follow the system specific instructions for either masOS or Windows.